Misterz1x/Product_Dev/README.md

 You can now either run the script using 'uv run script.py' or activate the virtual environment using '.venv\Scripts\activate' and than run the script.

+To run the script successfully you need a .mot file and a video file, preferably .mp4.
+After running the 'video_analyzer.py' you will get asked to choose the 2 file ypu want to compare to each other.
+Additionally you can choos which body side you want to analyze.
+It is best to use the side that is best seen in the video.
+Afterwards you will get a plot with 4 subplots that show the knee- and hip angle calculated with the pose model from the video and the angles calculated by OpenCap.
+In the first subplot you can use your curser to select as many gait cycles as you want to analyze.
+After closing the plot you will get a similar new plot, showing the chosen cycles and the mean value calculated from them.
+After closing that one aswell, the script will generate a pdf report with the most important data and some comparisons of the performance of both systems.
+The plots, along side more data for future analyzations and the report will be saved locally.